 Either: prepare speech notes - adding slide numbers to the relevant parts.
-So you deliberately plan for times when there will be nothing on the screen.
+So you plan times when there will be nothing on the screen.

 Or (if you need hand-outs) prepare every detail on PowerPoint, saving as hand-out version - then delete all slides with points you can make better directly, saving as screen version.
 (Be especially ruthless with slides containing only words.)

 Make each slide simple.
-Remove every detail which does not support the point you want to make.
+Remove every detail that does not support the point you want to make.

 Know the number of each slide (make a list).
 When your meeting is interactive, you need the flexibility to go directly to any slide in any order (On the keyboard, press the number, then press enter).
 Never work through other slides to get there.

 Make your number one slide black, with a small identifying mark in one corner.
 It's your black anchor (Press 1, then enter).
 Return to it often.
 Return to it when discussion strays significantly from the slide on the screen.

 Introduce your topic with nothing on the screen.
 If you must have a title slide, let it show for a few seconds in silence, then blank the screen and begin.

 Usually announce each slide, however briefly, before it appears.
 Never let PowerPoint remind you what to say next.

 Then allow a small silence before talking, so your audience can take in the new visual information.

 As you speak, stand with feet pointed half-way between the screen and the centre of the audience.
 When there's nothing on the screen, point your feet back to the centre of the audience.